 These garden gifts offer fresh ideas for the practical gardener in your life.
-From plant propagation supplies to unexpected gear that makes gardening easier, everything is thrifty (most under $100) and available at the click of a mouse.
+From plant propagation supplies to favorite books and unexpected gear that makes gardening easier, everything is thrifty (most under $100) and available at the click of a mouse.

 For more ideas, also see the Empress of Dirt Shop where you’ll find a printable garden planner, ebooks, and more.